raderadovanovic95/Skyline.DataMiner.CICD.ValidatorsExercise/README.md

    - **Check Name:** Specify the name of the class to be generated.

      In this exercise we want to check the validity of the content of this tag.
-We should add a new Check called CheckDecimalTag.
+We should add a new Check called CheckDecimalsTag.

-     Select the newly created `CheckDecimalTag` for this exercise.
+     Select the newly created `CheckDecimalsTag` for this exercise.

    - **Error Message Name:** Name the error message.
 It will become a method during code generation.